TertiusRoach/development-portfolio_4.00/README.md

 ---

-# Determining Position
+# Determining Responsibilities

 For demonstration purposes, the `roleName` will represent the user's selected company position, influencing the application's behavior accordingly.

+## Track a Day

-Track a Day: Frustrated with spreadsheets?
+Frustrated with spreadsheets?
 Done with guesswork?
 Just track your time, and let the numbers speak for themselves.

+> What's your vocation?
-`.established` & `.freelancing`
+> `.established` & `.freelancing`

+## Log a Ticket

-Log a Ticket: No one likes filling out tickets, but this makes it so easy, you won’t even think about it.
+No one likes filling out tickets, but this makes it so easy, you won’t even think about it.

+> What's your position?
-`.manager` & `.employee`
+> `.manager` & `.employee`

+## Find a Link

-Find a Link: Instantly access knowledge bases for all your company's applications through streamlined links.
+Instantly access knowledge bases for all your company's applications through streamlined links.

+> What's your occupation?
-`.specialist` & `.technician`
+> `.specialist` & `.technician`

 Company Comparisons because it's an interesting thought experiment: The '&' icon looks like a dog scratching its anus.
 `.apple` & `.android`